Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 - Energy Efficiency: High prices encourage the use of public transportation and energy-efficient vehicles, such as hybrid or electric cars.

-- Trade Balance: High fuel prices impact the import bill, increasing external debt and influencing currency exchange rates.
+- Trade Balance: High fuel prices increase the import bill, raising external debt and affecting currency exchange rates.

 Understanding these dynamics helps consumers and policymakers navigate the complexities of fuel pricing and its broader economic implications.